Wish I Could Fly: Composition and style

 "Wish I Could Fly" is an orchestral pop ballad which contains elements of electronica.
 According to the liner notes of the duo's 2002 compilation The Ballad Hits, the song was written by Per Gessle as an experiment to "see how a drum machine loop would fit with a big orchestra, but it quickly evolved into something more substantial."
 Vocalist Marie Fredriksson has described it as a "very special song to me.
 One of my all-time favourite Roxette songs.
 I never get tired of this."
 A Spanish-language version of the song, titled "Quisiera volar", was included as a bonus track on deluxe edition versions of Have a Nice Day.

 According to Ultimate Guitar, "Wish I Could Fly" has a moderately slow tempo of 80 beats per minute.
-The song is composed around a complex, orchestra-performed chord progression, however, its basic chord structure consists of four repetitions of an A♯–F–Gm–A♯–C sequence during the introduction.
-Each verse is composed of four repetitions of a Gm–A♯–C sequence, followed by a chorus consisting of F–Dm–Gm–C–F–D♯–A♯–C. The bridge is made up of three progressions of G–C–G–D, followed by two short progressions of a Dm–F–G sequence, while the outro is based around three elongated bars of Cm–D♯–F.
+The song is composed around a complex, orchestra-performed chord progression, however, its basic chord structure consists of four repetitions of an B♭–F–Gm–B♭–C sequence during the introduction.
+Each verse is composed of four repetitions of a Gm–B♭–C sequence, followed by a chorus consisting of F–Dm–Gm–C–F–E♭–B♭–C. The bridge is made up of three progressions of G–C–G–D, followed by two short progressions of a Dm–F–G sequence, while the outro is based around three elongated bars of Cm–E♭–F.